ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_3_Patch_Notes.md

 -   **module** : sm
 -   **Category** : Fatal
 -   **Reproducibility** : Always
--   **Description** : When additional checkpoint image files were added during the MEDIA RECOVERY process, the media recovery failed because it was not able to find LSNs of the added checkpoint image files.
-To resolve this, now Altibase records CreateLSN of the added file during the MEDIA RECOVERY process on its header.
+-   **Description** : When additional checkpoint image files were added during the MEDIA RECOVERY process, the media recovery failed because it could not find LSNs of the added checkpoint image files.
+To resolve this, now Altibase records CreateLSN on the file header that are added during the MEDIA RECOVERY process.
 -   **How to reproduce this bug**
     -   **Reproduction conditions**